top of page

 Grassland promo 2.jpg

 Off into the grass you go!
-The 35-mile route includes 5 miles of doubletrack of FSR 202 as it connects you between two county gravel roads.
-Keep an eye out for the ride's mascot - the greater prairie chicken and its close relative the sharp-tailed grouse.
-There's more climbing to do on this route, with more than 1,300 feet of up.
+The 34-mile route includes 4.5 miles of doubletrack of FSR 217 as it connects you between two county gravel roads.
+FSR 217 gets rugged in spots to give you some pure prairie ride flavor.
+Never mind the road closed sign as you enter (that's for vehicles only), and a dry creek bottom crossing may have you off the bike briefly to get across.
+There's more climbing to do on this route, with more than 1,600 feet of up.

 IMG_6749.JPG